Home

 With our innovative and multi-faceted Information Alchemy Restoration System, DDS Enterprises has eliminated much of the uncertainty and guesswork from audio preservation and digitization.

 BaseballHallofFameOur newest large-scale project is the digitization and restoration of the audio archives for the National Baseball Hall of Fame and Museum in Cooperstown,NY.
 Please click here for a detailed description of the project, or on the image at right for features using newly-restored content.
-We are currently digitizing and restoring numerous interviews with the stars of the former Negro Leagues for a special exhibition,"The Souls of the Game," launching in Spring 2024.
+We recently completed a major project digitizing and restoring numerous interviews with the stars of the former Negro Leagues for a special exhibition,"The Souls of the Game," which launched in Spring 2024.
+(Click here for a more detailed look at the many historic treasures revealed by this new and exciting exhibit.)

 Another exciting new project is the assessment, restoration and digitization of rare recordings for the Harness Racing Museum & Hall of Fame in Goshen, NY.
 This project is making previously-unheard interviews and recordings of historical races available to visitors, harness racing enthusiasts and scholars.